ckroll17/30in30/README.md

 ## Day 7

 Learning more about arrays and getting pumped to use more and more ES6.
 Kept the delete to a splice.
 Once I get stronger with ES6, I'll come back and change this to ES6 syntax.

+## Day 8

+Canvas is cool.
+You can make amazing things with it.
+I am on the fence with it for my personal arsenal.
+However, if I was given a reason to make it a top learning priority, I would take it.
+The options with canvas, webgl, d3, etc are endless.
+I have just set my current priorities on other parts of the JavaScript world.